takiwaki/TurbulenceStudies/HYD2D/README.md

 Now you have many time-snapshots of data.
 To count it, use a script.

     make count-number

+See the file, `cat control.dat`.
+You can know the number of files.
 Then preparation is done.
 Run the analyis.

     make run-analysis

+The output is saved in `output/`.
 ### 2D plots
 If you need 2D snapshots.

     make 2Dsnaps

+### spectrum
+To obtain the spectrum

+      make spectrum

 ## Initial condition
 stream function is given.